OPENDAP/hyrax-docker/README.md

 **Stop:** `docker-compose -f hyrax_wms.yml down --remove-orphans`

 ### developer.yml
 This builds and launches a hyrax_wms, but in developer mode.
-Log directories for olfs, tomcat, and besd are mapped to the `./logs` directory.
+Log directories the OLFS, Tomcat, and the BES are mapped to the `./logs` directory.

 **Start:** `docker-compose -f developer.yml up`